China's congress ends with a show of unity behind Xi's vision for national greatness

-BEIJING (AP) — China's national congress was concluding its annual session Monday with the usual show of near-unanimous support for plans designed to carry out ruling Communist Party leader Xi Jinping's vision for the nation.
+BEIJING (AP) — China's national legislature wrapped up its annual session Monday with the usual show of near-unanimous support for plans designed to carry out ruling Communist Party leader Xi Jinping's vision for the nation.

 The weeklong event, replete with meetings carefully scripted to allow no surprises, has highlighted how China’s politics have become ever more calibrated to elevate Xi.

-The nearly 3,000-member congress approved revisions to the Organic Law of the State Council that direct China’s version of a cabinet to follow Xi’s vision.
+The nearly 3,000-member National People's Congress approved a revised State Council law that directs China’s version of the cabinet to follow Xi’s vision.
 The vote was 2,883 to eight, with nine abstentions.
 Other measures passed by similarly wide margins.
-The most nays were recorded for the annual report of the supreme court, which was passed by a 2,834 to 44 vote.
+The most nays were recorded for the annual report of the supreme court, which was approved by a 2,834 to 44 vote.

+In brief closing remarks, Zhao Leji, the legislature's top official, urged the people to unite more closely under the Communist Party's leadership “with comrade Xi Jinping at its core."

 “Xi has been astonishingly successful in consolidating his personal hold over the party, which has allowed him to become the key decisionmaker in all policy domains,” he said.

+Along with following the guidance of Xi Jinping Thought and other party directives, developing “new quality productive forces” — a term coined by Xi last September — emerged as a catchphrase at this year’s congress.

+The term suggests a prioritizing of science and technology as China confronts trade sanctions and curbs on access to advanced know-how in computer chips and other areas that the U.S. and other countries deem to be national security risks.

-In foreign policy, China appears to be sticking with Wang Yi as foreign minister, who stepped back into the post last summer after his successor, Qin Gang, was abruptly dismissed without explanation after a half-year on the job.
+On the diplomatic front, China kept Wang Yi as foreign minister.
+He had stepped back into the post last summer after his successor, Qin Gang, was abruptly dismissed without explanation after a half-year on the job.

 Analysts thought the Communist Party might use the annual congress to appoint a new foreign minister and close the book on an unusual spate of political mishaps last year that also saw the firing of a new defense minister after a few months on the job.

-The Organic Law of the State Council is being revised for the first time since it was adopted in 1982.
+The Organic Law of the State Council was revised for the first time since its adoption in 1982.
 The revision calls for the State Council to “uphold the leadership of the Communist Party of China."
 It also adds the governor of China's central bank to the body.

 Echoing words seen in just about every proposal, law or speech made in China these days, it spells out that China's highest governing officials must adhere to the party's guiding ideology, which refers back to Marxism-Leninism and Mao Zedong Thought and culminates in Xi's philosophy on “Socialism with Chinese Characteristics for a New Era.”